ECKM Pre-Conference Workshop

 Mastering the Publication Process

-Led by Dr. Aino Kianto, Lappeenranta University of Technology, Finland
+Led by Prof. Aino Kianto, Lappeenranta University of Technology, Finland

 Ability to navigate the complexities of the academic publication process is a crucial skill for any researcher.
 This workshop will address the key phases and tasks that a researcher is likely to face during the process of getting her/his research reports published in academic journals and edited compilation books.
 We will discuss issues such as journal selection, cover letter, submission process, and addressing the reviewer comments.
 Concrete examples are used concerning the perils and potential remedies related with the academic publication process.
 The workshop is aimed to increase participant skills for research productivity.